Role of Private Sector in Waste Management

 The traditional method of waste management is dumping in landfill or open areas, a practice more common in developing and underdeveloped countries.
 Developing countries are concussed with technology as well as financial stability as they cannot mobilize economic resources for application of updated and expensive machines.

 Increase in population, urbanization and migration is also one of the major challenges of waste management currently and if situation remains the same, this problem will keep on rising and waste management can be very difficult to handle in near future, if new technologies are not developed for mobilization of waste.
-Private companies/sector strongly need to interfere in this sector, and their need is strongly felt for effective waste management systems.
+Private companies strongly need to interfere in the waste management sector, and their need is strongly felt for effective waste management systems.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.

 Salman is a professional environmental writer with more than 350 popular articles to his credit.
 He is proactively engaged in creating mass environmental awareness in different parts of the world.

 Salman Zafar can be reached at firstname.lastname@example.org or email@example.com